 WHAT CAN BE BURNED?

 For all non-residential burning, only dry vegetative material grown on the property can be burned.
 Lawn-clippings cannot be burned under any circumstances.
 Residents of single- or two-family residences can also burn dry vegetative material, in compliance with APCD and fire agency requirements.
 The burning of non-vegetative material was phased-out in 2004 under State regulations.
 General waste, including paper and cardboard, trash, and construction/demolition materials cannot be burned under any circumstances.
 These materials can produce poisonous, toxic gases when burned.

 Burning is only allowed on "permissive-burn days", regardless of whether it requires an APCD Burn Permit or not.
-Those wishing to burn must call 530-889-6868 each day to obtain the "Burn Day and No-Burn Day" information prior to igniting an outdoor fire.
+Those wishing to burn must call 530-889-6868 or check the online burn day information each day to obtain the "Burn Day and No-Burn Day" information prior to igniting an outdoor fire.
 The "No-Burn" status is called either as a result of poor air quality conditions or due to hazardous fire conditions.
 Agricultural burners, such as rice growers or land managers, have special restrictions or allowances set upon when they can burn that are part of the APCD's Smoke Management Program.

 All outdoor burning must be conducted in such a way as to prevent the smoke from creating a smoke nuisance.
 Burning wet materials or burning in large quantities produces smoke that lingers and can offend people in addition to significantly affecting air quality.
 Burning during daylight hours is recommended - thus allowing sunlight to heat the ground surface, evaporate morning dew and allow smoke to lift, mix, and disperse.

 The following are some points where the Air Pollution Control District's open burning requirements may differ from Fire Agency burning requirements.